 Those pursuits are just a few of many to enjoy at Anacostia Park.
 The trail is great for running, cycling, walking, even skating (Owen’s camp group would roll along the path as part of their daily route).
 There are three playgrounds where children can romp, including a pirate ship playground, where one of Sasha’s friends just had his birthday party.

 There is a public pool (open during the summer) and an Education Center.
 There are tennis courts and basketball courts.
 The Anacostia Community Boathouse is located on the west shore of the river, and includes a marina with a public boat launch and canoe rentals during the summer (free Paddle Nights are also offered through the Anacostia Watershed Society).
 There’s an 18-hole golf course and putting range.
 There are lots of tables and lovely spots to picnic.
 (And I should note that Anacostia Park also encompasses Bladensburg Waterfront Park and the Kenilworth Aquatic Gardens, but what I’m talking about here is the part the stretches from Benning Road to South Capitol Street.)
+2017 Update: Paddle Nights may not take place at Anacostia Park this year, but they are still offered at other local parks.

 The area is going to get even better when Anacostia Crossing, the 11th Street Bridge Park coming to southeast DC, is developed over the next several years.
 Not that there isn’t more than plenty to do and enjoy there now…